nanodeath/godot-light-sensor/README.md

 * and lastly and most importantly, triggers the parent node's `refresh()` method in the `timeout` signal.

 There's an included example scene that does this that you can also check out.

+### Sanity Check

+Things not quite working?

+Check:
+1. that your light source is on the correct layer(s) and shadows are enabled.
+Layers are in the VisualInstance3D subsection, and shadows under Light3D > Shadow.
+2. that your shadow-casting meshes (e.g. MeshInstance3D) are on the expected layer, configured under VisualInstance3D again.
+3. that your LightSensor3D is targeting the layer that's casting light/receiving shadows configured above.

 ### Outputs